-Trump was asked to appear on ‘SNL,’ Baldwin says
+Alec Baldwin says Trump was asked to appear on ‘SNL’ but ‘didn’t show up’ - amNewYork

 “I can’t imagine what it would be like if I met him, if I ran into him.
 When we did the show — when I hosted ‘SNL’ this season — we asked him to come.
 We invited him to come, we were so hopeful he would come, but he didn’t show up,” Baldwin said.

 It’s unclear if Baldwin was referring to his record-breaking Feb.
 11 hosting stint.
-NBC did not immediately respond to a request for comment.
+NBC declined to comment.